kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Amazon SNS is a publish/subscribe service.
 Using Amazon SNS topics, a publisher publishes messages to subscribers.
 Subscribers can be web servers, email addresses, AWS Lambda functions, or several other options.
   - Amazon SQS is a message queuing service.
 Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.

+- **Amazon Elastic Container Service (Amazon ECS)** is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+Amazon ECS supports Docker containers.

+- **Amazon Elastic Kubernetes Service (Amazon EKS)** is a fully managed service that you can use to run Kubernetes on AWS.
+Kubernetes is open-source software that enables you to deploy and manage containerized applications at scale.

+- **AWS Fargate** AWS Fargate is a serverless compute engine for containers.
+It works with both Amazon ECS and Amazon EKS.
+When using AWS Fargate, you do not need to provision or manage servers.
+AWS Fargate manages your server infrastructure for you.

 ## 4 ways to train and deploy ML models in SageMaker
   - Training and deploying inside SageMaker , both using SageMaker’s own built-in algorithm containers (pls note these are AWS managed containers).
   - Training our model locally/outside SageMaker and then use SageMaker’s built-in algorithm container to just deploy the locally trained model (Bring Your Own Model type ).